 The report analyses trends in the competitive market sectors of the industry; the regulated networks sector; and resulting from government environmental policies in each state and territory.

-AEMC Chairman, John Pierce, said the 2013 price trends review has found that market offer prices in NSW are expected to decrease, on average, by 0.7% a year from 2012/13 to 2015/16.
+AEMC Chairman, John Pierce, said that market offer prices in Victoria are expected to rise by less than the expected level of inflation at a rate of 1.3% a year from 2012/13 to 2015/16.